Tyrrrz/CliWrap/Readme.md

 As you can see, piping enables a wide range of different use cases.
 It's not only used for convenience, but also to improve memory efficiency when dealing with large and/or binary inputs and outputs.
 With the help of CliWrap's pipe operators, configuring pipelines is really easy -- just imagine doing the same with `System.Diagnostics.Process` manually.

-The different execution models which we saw earlier, `ExecuteBufferedAsync()`, `ListenAsync()` and `Observe()` are all based on the concept of piping, but these approaches are not exclusive.
+The different execution models which we saw earlier, `ExecuteBufferedAsync()`, `ListenAsync()` and `Observe()` are all based on the concept of piping, but these approaches are not mutually exclusive.
 For example, you can create a piped command and start it as an event stream:

 ```csharp
 await using var input = File.OpenRead("input.txt");